hammady/scaltainer/README.md

 # Scaltainer

 A Ruby gem to monitor docker swarm mode services and auto-scale them based on user configuration.
 It can be used to monitor web services and worker services.
-The web services type has metrics like response time optionally with [New Relic](https://newrelic.com/) support.
+The web services type has metrics like response time using [New Relic](https://newrelic.com/).
 The worker services type metrics are basically the queue size for each.
 This gem is inspired by [HireFire](https://manager.hirefire.io/) and was indeed motivated by the migration from [Heroku](https://www.heroku.com/) to Docker Swarm mode.